Piyotato/HappyHourTechnicalScreen/README.md

 ## Q2: CI/CD Pipeline

-Designing a CI/CD Pipeline starts with designing the CI.
-First of all, we decide on a DevOps platform.
-Personally, I'm used to using GitLab for my game development so let's use that.
-I'm also going to tailor my response to a CI/CD pipeline for a game project.
+I'm going to tailor my response to a CI/CD pipeline for a game project.
 For simplicity, I'll just describe the broad strokes.
 The CI/CD will have 3 stages:

 **1. Testing & Static Analysis**